jasonjac2/OneMoreWiki/Search-Commands.md

 Searching is done by applying _one or more of the included tags but none of the excluded tags_.

+When results are shown, click on each page to force OneNote to navigate to and display that page.

+Select individual pages by ticking the checkbox next to each page.
+Then create an index page of the selected pages or choose to copy or move those pages to another notebook or another section.

 > ![Tagged](images/TaggedDialog.png)